BILLY MARTIN

 The Oakland Ballpark, home of the Oakland Oaks was actually located at Park and San Pablo Avenues in nearby Emeryville and constructed in 1912.
 The Fighting Oaks responded by finishing dead last.
 Oakland would have to wait 15 years before winning their second title.
 In 1927, George Boehler led the PCL in victories (22-12) as the 120-75 Oaks posted their best season in team history.

+Along with the Los Angeles Angels, Portland Beavers, Sacramento Solons, San Francisco Seals, and Seattle Indians, the Oaks were charter members of the Pacific Coast League, founded in 1903.
 In their first year of competition, 1903, the Oaks finished last and finished either last or next to last place four more times before winning its first PCL pennant in 1912.
 The Oaks (or "Acorns" as they were also called) played their home games at Freeman's Park at 59th Street and San Pablo Avenue and at Recreation Park in San Francisco.

 The Oakland Oaks were a minor league baseball team in Oakland, California that played in the Pacific Coast League from 1903 through 1955, after which the club transferred to Vancouver, British Columbia.
 The team was named for the city and used the oak tree and the acorn as it's symbols.